-We believe that the Fusion-Guard system, with pads spaced 24” o.c., and with rods connecting the pads, will perform better in a wet, heavy snowfall event on a roof that has no accumulated mass that has bridged.
-We hope to have another opportunity to collect additional information in what remains of this winter of 2020.
+The Fusion-Guard system, with pads spaced 24” on center, and with rods connecting the pads, will perform better in a wet, heavy snowfall event on a roof that has no accumulated mass that has bridged.

-Pad?
-Or pipe?
+Pad or pipe?
 The choice is yours.
 Both seem to perform well in the conditions tested this year.
-However, rest easy – in either case, when the Fusion-Guard pads are used, the optional rods can be added to either layout at any time
+When Fusion-Guard pads are used, you can add optional rods to either layout at any time.

 I’m always open to reader comments and/or questions.
 If you have one you’d like to ask, feel free to email me directly at firstname.lastname@example.org.
 Alternatively, you can ask your question in the comments section of this post.